Spread the love

 3. No additional debt.
 Above all, I steered clear of taking a loan to pay off another loan.
 Only focused on paying my bills and living within my means.

 4. Increased my income.
 More than obvious.
-I found a side hustle and made a few extra bucks to speed up the process.
+I found a side hustle and made a few extra quid to speed up the process.

 I didn’t wander off my path.
 I stuck to my plan.